hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Teki-uina-na-moni-kipa-teka**
 look-PROG-STATE-CAUS-INCH-NARR
-"He/she began to cause (someone) to be in the state of looking"
+“He/she began to cause (someone) to be in the state of looking”

 This single word encapsulates a complex verbal concept that would require multiple words in many other languages.